Optimizing distortion riskmetrics with distributional uncertainty

 \subsection{Acknowledgments}

+The authors would like to thank anonymous referees for their constructive comments enhancing the paper.
 SMP would like to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada with funding reference numbers DGECR-2020-00333 and RGPIN-2020-04289.
 RW acknowledges financial support from the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590).

 {A.\arabic{lemma}} {A.\arabic{proposition}} {A.\arabic{definition}} {A.\arabic{corollary}} {A.\arabic{example}} {A.\arabic{equation}}

 {A.\arabic{figure}}